roni5/DockerDrupal/README.md

     2. Run the installer

   1. Open `Terminal.app` application in your /Applications/Utilities/ folder
-  2. From the command-line, copy and paste the following :
+  2. From the command-line, copy and paste the following, and press return (NB: when prompted you will need to enter your admin password)  :

   ```